Steven Allison Named Director of the Newkirk Center

 This intimate relationship between research and community is one that is rooted in the Newkirk Center’s history.
 Founded and endowed by Martha and James Newkirk in 2001, the Center is a beacon for connecting “wonderful research with the outside world.”
 Martha Newkirk, who graduated from UC Irvine, and James Newkirk are both entrepreneurs who fund the center with their philanthropy.
 Moreover, serving on the Newkirk Center’s advisory board along with leading UC Irvine research professors, the Newkirks have become examples of their own message.

 The message is one that Allison has always been committed to.
 “We need to make sure communities we serve know what we are doing and give them the opportunity to influence the work that we do, especially for the communities without a strong voice,” says Allison.
 The new director has a strong history with coordinating and amplifying voices.
 After George Floyd’s murder in 2020 and the Black Lives Matter movement’s resurgence, the Ecology and Evolutionary Biology (EEB) department and Allison have advocated for diversity and inclusion in policy through the Anti-Racism, Diversity, Equity and Inclusion (ARDEI) Council.
 The ARDEI Council facilitates and ensures policies in EEB that empower diverse and inclusive voices.
-Allison, who meets consistently with the Newkirk Center’s board as the new director, notes that the same principles are supported by reaching out to members of the UCI community and external communities as well.
+Allison, who meets consistently with the Newkirk Center’s board as the new director, notes that the same principles are supported by reaching out to members of the UC Irvine community and external communities as well.
 For instance, Newkirk communicates with NGOs, local government, water districts, federal agencies, and other universities—both for funding and to promote community research interests.

 Allison not only supports Newkirk’s principles, he also brings an extensive resume of practical experience to his new directorship.
 Allison spends much of his time training graduate students in his lab group, where they apply empirical and theoretical approaches to understand global change in microbial communities (droughts, climate change, etc.).
 Allison also trains EEB graduate students through the Ridge 2 Reef program, an interdisciplinary program that focuses on developing skills for students to better transition into careers in environmental fields.